For media inquiries, please contact Media Relations

-Nancy Zeltsman joined Boston Conservatory in 1993 and teaches marimba performance and chamber music.
+Nancy Zeltsman joined the Conservatory in 1993 and is a professor of marimba and chamber music.
 Additionally, she has taught at Berklee College of Music since 1993.

 Zeltsman’s four-decade career as a marimba specialist has focused on chamber music and solo performances worldwide, commissions and premieres of over 130 marimba compositions, creative adaptations to further expand the repertoire, and numerous CD recordings.
 Many of her former students are noted professionals.
 Zeltsman was inducted in the Percussive Arts Society Hall of Fame in 2022.

 She established herself with the Boston composers’ consortium Composers in Red Sneakers (mid-1980s–1990s), and the acclaimed marimba/violin duo Marimolin with fellow faculty violinist Sharan Leventhal (formed in 1985).
 Their work is responsible for what is likely the largest body of pieces—more than 80—for marimba and any non-percussion instrument.
 The duo was very active until the mid-1990s, and has performed occasionally since 2015.
 Zeltsman has performed in a marimba duo with Jack Van Geem since 2000.
 Maestro Michael Tilson Thomas composed his 30-minute work Island Music for them.
 Their live performance (with percussionists of the San Francisco Symphony in 2005) can be heard on American Gifts for Marimba Duo (2020, Bridge Records).